Codgic/codgic-api/README.md

 - [ ] Design database structure.
 - [ ] Design RESTful API.
 - [x] User login.
+- [x] Trip to Sanya to grab some typhoon.
 - [ ] More...

 # ETA?